magento/knowledge-base/src/troubleshooting/general/adobe-commerce-reindex-terminated.md

 ## Cause

 This usually happens because the PHP processes are running out of memory.
-The most common reason for that is a large number of products, stores, and customer groups on the instance.
+The most common reason for that is a large number of products, stores, and/or customer groups on the instance.

 ## Solution